Forum-App-web-module/E-learning-App/elearning_platform_checklist.md

 ### Technical Requirements
 ## General
-•	Follow KISS, SOLID, DRY principles when coding
+•	Follow KISS, SOLID, DRY principles when coding <br>
-•	Follow REST API design best practices when designing the REST API (see Appendix)
+•	Follow REST API design best practices when designing the REST API (see Appendix) <br>
-•	Use tiered project structure (separate the application in layers)
+•	Use tiered project structure (separate the application in layers) <br>
-•	The service layer (i.e., "business" functionality) must have at least 60% unit test code coverage
+•	The service layer (i.e., "business" functionality) must have at least 60% unit test code coverage <br>
-•	You should implement proper exception handling and propagation
+•	You should implement proper exception handling and propagation <br>
 •	Try to think ahead.
 When developing something, think – “How hard would it be to change/modify this later?”
 ## Database
 The data of the application must be stored in a relational database.
 You need to identify the core domain objects and model their relationships accordingly.
 Database structure should avoid data duplication and empty data (normalize your database).
 Your repository must include two scripts – one to create the database and one to fill it with data.
 ## Git
 Commits in the GitHub repository should give a good overview of how the project was developed, which features were created first and the people who contributed.
 Contributions from all team members must be evident through the git commit history!
 The repository must contain the complete application source code and any scripts (database scripts, for example).
-Provide a link to a GitHub repository with the following information in the README.md file (must):
+Provide a link to a GitHub repository with the following information in the README.md file (must): <br>
-•	Project description
+•	Project description <br>
-•	Link to the Swagger documentation
+•	Link to the Swagger documentation <br>
-•	Link to the hosted project (if hosted online)
+•	Link to the hosted project (if hosted online) <br>
-•	Instructions how to setup and run the project locally
+•	Instructions how to setup and run the project locally <br>
-•	Description of the project structure
+•	Description of the project structure <br>
-•	Technologies that are used, e.g. framework, RDBMS
+•	Technologies that are used, e.g. framework, RDBMS <br>
 •	Images of the database relations

 ## Optional Requirements
-Besides all requirements marked as should and could, here are some more optional requirements:
+Besides all requirements marked as should and could, here are some more optional requirements: <br>
-•	Integrate your project with a Continuous Integration server (e.g., GitHub’s own) and configure your unit tests to run on each commit to your master branch
+•	Integrate your project with a Continuous Integration server (e.g., GitHub’s own) and configure your unit tests to run on each commit to your master branch <br>
-•	Host your application's backend in a public hosting provider of your choice (e.g., AWS, Azure, Heroku)
+•	Host your application's backend in a public hosting provider of your choice (e.g., AWS, Azure, Heroku) <br>
 •	Use branches while working with Git

 ## Teamwork Guidelines
 Please see the Teamwork Guidelines document.
 ## Appendix
-•	Guidelines for designing good REST API
+•	Guidelines for designing good REST API <br>
-•	Guidelines for URL encoding
+•	Guidelines for URL encoding <br>
 •	Git commits - an effective style guide

 ## Legend
-•	Must – Implement these first.
+•	Must – Implement these first. <br>
-•	Should – if you have time left, try to implement these.
+•	Should – if you have time left, try to implement these. <br>
 •	Could – only if you are ready with everything else give these a go.